swasal/Mythcrypt/readme.md

 - **Key Management**: Generate new RSA key pairs or derive a public key from an existing private key.
 - **Command-Line Interface**: Interactive CLI built with `click` and `click_shell` for ease of use.

+**rsa encryption can only encrypt small files trying to encrypt a large file would result in a value error**

 ## Getting Started

 ### Prerequisites